 Here’s an example search:

-The broad topic search above, demonstrates the most SHARABLE articles created for my chosen search, ‘Content Marketing’…
+The broad topic search above demonstrates the most shared content created for my chosen search, ‘Content Marketing’…

-…using this broad search, I am able to discover the most popular angles about the subject, and can either use Microscopic focus, to hone in on one particular part of an article, or create a completely new piece of content that covers a similar subject.
+…using this broad search, I am able to discover the most popular angles about the subject and can either use granular focus to hone in on one particular element of it or create a completely new piece of content that covers a similar angle about ‘content marketing’.

 I suggest using the FREE 5 searches per day on broad subjects, and ‘chunking down’ as your knowledge expands.

-Social proof is a great indicator of success and engagement.
-Making BuzzSumo a handy idea generating tool, but…
+Social engagement is a great indicator of success, making BuzzSumo a handy content marketing idea generation tool, but…

-…it shouldn’t be used as anything.
+…it shouldn’t be used as anything else.
 Use the most shared content as inspiration, not replication.

 The site was created with one clear goal, provide answers to questions that Google cannot answer…

 …and it’s doing pretty well.
-At the time of writing this post, the site received 647.33 million visits in the previous month.
+At the time of writing this post, the site received 507.4 million visits in the previous month (Sep.2019):

 It allows users to search for specific topics, giving us the chance to peer inside our target audiences minds.